MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/access-analytics-data-using-windows-store-services.md

 ### Methods for hardware and drivers

-Developer accounts that belong to the [Windows Hardware Dev Center program](https://msdn.microsoft.com/windows/hardware/drivers/dashboard/get-started-with-the-hardware-dashboard) have access to an additional set of methods for retrieving analytics data for hardware and drivers.
+Developer accounts that belong to the [Windows hardware dashboard program](https://msdn.microsoft.com/windows/hardware/drivers/dashboard/get-started-with-the-hardware-dashboard) have access to an additional set of methods for retrieving analytics data for hardware and drivers.
 For more information, see [Hardware dashboard API](https://docs.microsoft.com/windows-hardware/drivers/dashboard/dashboard-api).

 ## Code example